MORTGAGE LEADS TRANSFER AGENTS RESPONSIBILITY ON TRANSFER

 [WHAT TO EXPECT]

-Our agents are trained to verify your specific, custom selected filters.
+Our Marketing Consultants are trained to verify your specific, custom selected filters.
 It is their responsibility to verify the following in most cases and depending on the loan product.
-A QUALITY TRANSFER IS A CALL WHERE THE MDM AGENT VERIFIES THE FILTERS AND SPARKS ENOUGH INTEREST TO BE WILLING TO BE TRANSFERRED TO YOU.
+QUALITY LIVE TRANSFER LEADS ARE A CALL WHERE THE MDM AGENT VERIFIES THE FILTERS AND SPARKS ENOUGH INTEREST TO BE WILLING TO BE TRANSFERRED TO YOU.
 IF THE STORY CHANGES DUE TO CONSUMER MAKING A MISTAKE OR NOT BEING TRUTHFUL THE CONTENTS OF THE FRONT END CALL RECORDING WILL BE USED AS EVIDENCE TO SUPPORT A VALID TRANSFER.
 In other words if questions were asked correctly and consumer responses match filter, the lead has been transferred responsibly by the MDM agent and if durations were met the call WILL NOT be accepted for return.

 1. Consumers Name